For day-of coordinators and wedding planners

 Does it work if vendors don't download the app?

-Not for basic broadcasts and status updates.
+Not for basic vendor contacts and status tracking.
 Team members who need a live role view can join the event, while coordinators can still keep vendor contacts, notes, and check-in status inside the wedding plan.

 What if the timeline changes during the day?